mkrum/latte/README.md

 A minimal dependency network builder styled after Caffe, built for customizability

-- Disclaimer: Program currently only works on Mac machines - linux machines will receive an error
+- Disclaimer: Program currently only works on Mac machines - linux machines will sometimes get errors

 How to use the latte: